 While owning a second home is a luxury that few can afford, 10% of a vacation home might be more in your price range.
 Through fractional ownership, you can share a home with a larger group of people without actually sharing the space when you go on vacation.
 Instead, each owner uses the home for a portion of the year.
 Here, we'll discuss how that works.

 Many timeshare and fractional home ownership programs give you points or credits that you can redeem to use other vacation properties.
 For example, a timeshare ownership might entitle you to 14 nights per year in vacation properties across the country.
-With a fractional ownership program, you might own a deeded portion of a property, but that ownership sometimes comes with points you can redeem at other properties in a fractional vacation home network.
+With a fractional ownership program, you might own a deeded portion of a property, but that ownership could come with points you can redeem at other properties in a fractional vacation home network.

 There are a variety of ways to get into fractional home ownership: